 Second Chances Reading Wheels program prepares and motivates children to read by delivering programming, free books, activities and literacy resources to the children and families that we serve and who need them most.

 During Reading Wheels, students and volunteers take turns reading aloud and participating in themed activities.
 Studies show that when children are read to, and can read to adults, their literacy level increases over time.
 This is essential to a child’s continued success throughout middle school and beyond.

 Reading Wheels is always looking for volunteers who have an interest in making sure our children have an opportunity to experience just how much fun reading learning can truly be!
-Reading Wheels is always looking for volunteers who have an interest in making sure our children have an opportunity to experience just how much fun reading and learning can truly be!
+Sign your child up for our Reading Wheels program by applying on our Reading Wheels application below.

 Reading Wheels Program Events